Why It Works

 Once the pasta is cooked "al chiodo" (to the nail)—a few minutes shy of al dente, just beginning to soften on the exterior, but uncooked at the center—I add quick-cooking shrimp, squid, and cherry tomatoes to the mix, tossing and stirring until the shrimp are opaque and the squid pieces are just cooked through.
 The halved cherry tomatoes will release some of their sweet juices into the sauce, but they'll still hold their shape (we're not looking for burst tomatoes in this dish).
 I add the mussels and clams back to the skillet and toss everything together until all the seafood is heated through and the pasta is al dente, and then serve it immediately.

-- 8 ounces (225g) cleaned squid, bodies sliced into 1/2-inch-thick rings, small tentacles left whole, larger ones halved (see note)
+8 ounce (225g) cleaned squid, bodies sliced into 1/2-inch-thick rings, small tentacles left whole, larger ones halved (see notes)

 Fill a large bowl with cold water and stir in enough salt to make it salty like the sea (a 3% salt solution, by weight, is a good ratio).
 Add clams and let stand for 30 minutes.
 Lift clams from bowl and discard sandy water.
 Rinse out bowl and repeat this purging process until clams no longer release sand into the water (usually 2 to 3 purging cycles).
 Discard any clams that are gaping open and refuse to close when tapped.
 Set aside.